AE-BaseApp/AE-Java/README.md

 base app with significant portion of version 1 code adapted from App Engine Guestbook Demo App.

-The AE-Java version of Project-GAE uses the Java/JSP Language to provide a simple application base to launch new Google App Engine Applications from.
+The AE-Java version of AE-BaseApp uses the Java/JSP Language to provide a simple application base to launch new Google App Engine Applications from.

 Features of version 1 include Ad-Sense integration, examples of how to use basic